Central Sterile Processing and Distribution

 The registration fee for this course is $204.50.
 Financial aid is not available for the class as it is a noncredit certificate course.

-There is a textbook required and the cost is $160.02 including tax.
+A required textbook is $160.02 including tax.

 Our campus stores page provides store hours and links to online stores for each campus.